 Goodwill represents the excess of the purchase price over the fair value of net tangible and intangible assets acquired in a business combination.
 Goodwill is allocated to various reporting units, as applicable.
 Each of the Company's segments consists of a reporting unit.
 Goodwill is not amortized.
 Management performs an annual impairment test for goodwill during the fourth quarter and between annual tests, management evaluates the recoverability of goodwill whenever events or changes in circumstances indicate that the carrying value of goodwill may not be fully recoverable.
-In its impairment tests of goodwill, management first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
-If, based on this assessment, management determines that the fair value of the reporting unit is not less than its carrying value.
-If, based on this assessment, management determines that the fair value of the reporting unit is on the start is carrying value.
-If, based on this assessment, management determines that the fair value of the reporting unit is not less than its carrying value.
-If, based on this assessment, management determines that the fair value of the reporting unit is not less than its carrying value.
-If, based on this assessment, management determines that the fair value, an impairment charge is recognized.
+In its impairment tests of goodwill, management first assesses qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value, then performing the additional two-step impairment test is unnecessary.
+If the carrying value of goodwill exceeds its fair value, an impairment charge is recognized.
 The Company determined that its goodwill, with a balance of \$2.9 million, was fully impaired at December 31, 2021 after management performed its impairment tests and recognized an impairment of \$2.9 million.